WebSemanticsAndLinkedData/Documentacion/DOC_TEACHERS.md

 ```bash
 ./build/comment.sh
 ```

+### After configuring the project

+After having done this, an automatic first build will be launched.
+This build will fail, but even so it is important to not cancel it, otherwise next pull request will not trigger a build until this first build is finished.

 ## Environment variables
 For the correct functioning of some scripts it is needed to include sensitive information as authorization tokens to make api requests.
 This values cannot be stored in plaintext in the scripts directly as it would be a security risk, so we use the environment variables feature in Semaphore.